fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 with some care.

 ## Why Have Software Teams Abandoned Upfront Design?

+I don't think they have fully.
+What has for the most part been abandoned is a lot of the rituatl surrounding the design process.
+UML diagrams and similar documents are less common in the part of IT I have worked than they used to be.
+As to why that is, I suspect it has to do with that developers have with the Agile methodolgy been placed closer to the stakeholders and thus removing the need for a lot of the roles that we used to have.
+Architects and similar roles are of course still around but the style of work has moved from a waterfall flow to instead focus on iterative deliveries.
+It is probably no secret that most companies mix both the agile and waterfall elements as they see fit but at the team level most developers are focusing on quick results.
+At a meta level it is still common that managers want some high level system design so things like architecture, security and of course cost of the system can be considered.

 ## What Are Architecture Decision Records?
 ## What Is The Trade-off Between Fast And Planned Development?
 ## How To Balance Perfectionism And Pragmatism In Software Development?